tasitlabs/tasit-sdk/packages/tasit-act/README.md

 There's functionality for determining what ERC721 features it supports beyond the basic, required ones using ERC165 interface detection.

+Moreso than for an unknown contract with the lower-level `tasit-act` API, using ERC165 here is justified because it's a first-class feature for extensions of ERC721 in [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/5caecf548c04c97955b8f0487ceb804fab0e2ca1/contracts/token/ERC721/ERC721Metadata.sol#L5).

-Or maybe there doesn't need to me if we decide the contract ABI will be present for sure.
+But maybe there doesn't need to be if we decide the contract ABI will be present for sure.
 This is an _open question_ for now.

-Moreso than for an unknown contract with the lower-level `tasit-act` API, using ERC165 here is justified because it's a first-class feature for extensions of ERC721 in [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/5caecf548c04c97955b8f0487ceb804fab0e2ca1/contracts/token/ERC721/ERC721Metadata.sol#L5)
+Anyway, here's how to instantiate the contract:

 ```
-// TODO: Decide if this is all that is needed to instantiate it
+// TODO: Decide if we can instantiate this with more or less params
 const nft = new NFT(address, contractABI)
+// or
+const nft = new NFT(address) // with an assumed ABI
 ```

-detectInterfaces returns an object of ERC721-related interfaces it supports.
+`detectInterfaces()` returns an object of ERC721-related interfaces this ERC721 contract supports (since there is a basic ERC721 interface but also some more fully-featured extensions).

-Internally it calls the lower level `contract.supportsInterface()` first.
+Internally it calls the lower level `contract.usesSupportsInterface()` first to see if checking for specific interfaces is even worthwhile.

 ```
 const { supportsMetadata } = await nft.detectInterfaces()